 As Cute as a Bunny’s Tail

-Making these bunny tail treats is so easy that you might think you’re doing it wrong.
-All you’ll need to make these Easter-themed truffles is cream cheese, powdered sugar, almond extract and sweetened coconut.
+Making these bunny tail treats from Pizzazzerie is so easy that you might think you’re doing it wrong.
+All you’ll need to make these Easter-themed truffles is cream cheese, powdered sugar, almond extract, and sweetened coconut.
 This snack is perfect if you need to make something that really requires minimum effort and is simple for the kids to make too!

 1-8 ounce package of cream cheese, softened